LiterateInk/Pawnote/pawnote_js/README.md

 ## Usage

+### Node.js, Bun, (Deno ?)

+Works out of the box.

-### Browser
+### Browser, Tauri, Capacitor

+> NOT SUPPORTED

 If for some reason you want to run this library in a browser, you won't be able to do this for now.
 We only supports Node.js targets, but in the future it might be possible.

 ### React Native

+> NOT SUPPORTED

-You might need to install [`react-native-webassembly`](https://github.com/cawfree/react-native-webassembly) to use this package.
-The library wasn't tested in such environment though so some adjustments might be needed.
+You might need to install [`react-native-webassembly`](https://github.com/cawfree/react-native-webassembly) to use this package when it'll support React Native.

 ## Development